-Five Chinese nationals killed in suicide bomb attack in Pakistan: Police
+Five Chinese nationals among six killed in suicide bomb attack in Pakistan

 At least 10 killed in overnight attack by Baloch rebels in Pakistan

-Dasu is the site of a major dam and the area has been attacked in the past.
-A blast on a bus had killed 13 people, including nine Chinese nationals, in 2021.

-The Khyber Pakhtunkhwa police had reached the spot and started relief operations.
-The rest of the people in the convoy have been protected, Gandapur said.
+China is a close ally of Pakistan and has invested heavily in various projects in the South Asian country.
+But the safety of Chinese nationals working on those projects is often threatened by several armed groups in the region.
+In 2021, the bombing of a bus in Dasu killed 13 people, nine of them Chinese.

+Dasu is about 80km (49 miles) further northwest from Besham where Tuesday’s suicide attack happened – the third such incident in a week.

-The attack came hours after armed fighters attacked a Pakistan naval airbase, killing at least one paramilitary soldier while security forces killed all five of the assailants in retaliatory fire, officials said on Tuesday.
+On Monday night, separatist fighters attacked a naval airbase in Turbat area in the southwestern province of Balochistan, killing at least one paramilitary soldier.
+Officials said all five of the assailants were also killed in retaliatory fire.

-Monday’s attack on the Turbat base in southwestern Pakistan was the second assault by ethnic Baloch fighters on a military facility in the past week.

-“We escaped a huge loss,” said a statement from Prime Minister Shehbaz Sharif’s office.

-A Pakistan Navy spokesman said all five attackers were killed after they tried to break into the base.
-One paramilitary soldier was also killed, said a military statement.

-The Baloch Liberation Army (BLA), the most prominent of several separatist groups in Balochistan, claimed responsibility for the assault in a statement.
-The BLA has previously been involved in attacks on Pakistani and Chinese interests in the region and elsewhere.
+The Baloch Liberation Army (BLA), which has been behind several attacks on Pakistani and Chinese interests in the region and elsewhere, claimed responsibility for the Turbat attack.

-China has invested heavily in the mineral-rich southwestern province of Balochistan, which borders Afghanistan and Iran, including developing the port of Gwadar, despite a decades-long separatist violence.

-The naval base is significant to the China-Pakistan Economic Corridor that also encompasses roads and energy projects and is part of Chinese President Xi Jinping’s Belt and Road Initiative.
+Last week, another BLA attack at Gwadar, a port city in Balochistan, killed two soldiers and eight of the group’s fighters.
+Gwadar is the centrepiece of the $62bn dollar China-Pakistan Economic Corridor (CPEC) project, Pakistan’s most ambitious infrastructure and investment project in recent years.

+In a statement, President Asif Ali Zardari condemned the attack on Chinese nationals.
+“Anti-Pakistani elements will never succeed in harming the Pakistan-China friendship,” he said.